 Composing from the rear screen does take a bit of getting used to, but I think the better sensor performance of the Nikon 1 J5 is a reasonable trade-off.

 Article and all images are Copyright Thomas Stirr.
 All rights reserved.
 No use, duplication or adaptation of any kind is allowed without written consent.
-While we do allow some pre-authorized links to our site from folks like Nikon Canada and Mirrorlessons.com, if you see this article reproduced anywhere else it is an unauthorized and illegal use.
+If you see this article reproduced anywhere else it is an unauthorized and illegal use.